deepsingh132/MaterialShowcaseView/README.md

 ### Changes that I've done:

 - New type of elements:
-  - Spotlight ( a view in the center which disables background touches)
+  - Spotlight : a view in the center, on top of the current view hierarchy which disables background touches
-  - Tour ( a viewpager tour at the bottom)
+  - Tour : a viewpager tour at the bottom
-  - Notification ( a view at the top with option to dismiss)
+  - Notification : a view at the top with option to dismiss
 - Added listener support for elements so that consumer app can act on it.
 - Added flexibility for consumer to add it's own textviews.
 - Refactored a lot of things (removed hungarian naming convention ! )